-This result opens new perspectives in term of engine control applications : coordination of low-level controllers, advanced feedforward compensation (FAR, Spark Advance),...
+This model has been experimentally validated by experiences conducted during transients.
+This result opens new perspectives in term of control applications : coordination of low-level controllers, advanced feedforward compensation,...
 Yet, because the delay is varying, new techniques are required, especially if one wishes to take advantage of the known source of delay variability.